yashwanth-yasp/devops-notes/demos/Docker recap.md

 ![[Pasted image 20250822210152.png]]

-(if the image doesn't load in markdown, it will be in the same folder, please refer to it)

 - when you run the docker run command, the client sends the command to docker daemon
 - docker daemon calls the low level container runtime containerd
 - containerd in turn calls runc